COGS18/COGS18.github.io/_build/materials/01-Introduction.md

 A. Super excited!
 B. The most excited!
 C. Couldn't be more excited!
-D. I love 8AM classes!
+D. I love Summer classes!

 ## Tools